electron-userland/electron-installer-debian/CONTRIBUTING.md

   Feel free to indicate whether the changes require a major, minor, or patch version bump, as prescribed by the [semantic versioning specification](http://semver.org/).
-* Once your pull request is approved, please make sure your commits are rebased onto the latest commit in the master branch, and that you limit/squash the number of commits created to a "feature"-level.
+* Once your pull request is approved, please make sure your commits are rebased onto the latest commit in the main branch, and that you limit/squash the number of commits created to a "feature"-level.
 For instance:

 bad: